Alma

 During her participation in the Duke of Edinburgh’s Award, where she volunteered in a nursing home and a kindergarten, she discovered her deep enthusiasm for the program’s social aspect.
 She found it incredibly rewarding to meet new people, support them, and make a positive impact through her commitment.
 This experience strengthened her personally and showed her the profound value of human connection and collective action.

-As a Duke Youth Ambassador she is dedicated to inspiring others to take part in the program and to showcasing the countless opportunities it provides.
+As a Duke Youth Ambassador she is dedicated to inspire others to take part in the program and to showcase the countless opportunities it provides.
 At the same time, she actively advocates for equality and hopes to encourage young people to use their voices to drive change.

 Jiani